 Food for Better, Not Worse

-In the chapter of “You Are What You Eat” I talked about good food v/s bad food for health.
-We are living in a world where fast food is taking precedent over fresh food, which is building a generation of obesity and malnutrition due to lack of adequate nutrients in fast, processed food.
-Knowledge is power, and the more we know about what we eat, the better we are equipped to have a relationship with food which is for Better and NOT for Worse.
+In the chapter “You Are What You Eat” I talked about good food versus bad food for health.
+We are living in a world where fast food is taking precedent over fresh food, which is building a generation of obesity and malnutrition due to lack of adequate nutrients in highly processed food.
+Knowledge is power, and the more we know about what we eat, the better we are equipped to have a relationship with food which is for the Better and NOT for the Worse.

 See you soon for another chapter of Health2bfree.com